NEW: A long prison term in Ethiopia could be a death sentence, the journalists' agency says

 Both journalists pleaded guilty to entering the country illegally through Somalia without accreditation, according to the CPJ, which says Ethiopian officials deny media access without government minders.

 “The Ethiopian army’s answer to the rebels has been to viciously attack civilians in the Ogaden.
 These widespread and systematic atrocities amount to crimes against humanity,” says Georgette Ganon of Human Rights Watch.

 Amnesty International called for their release ahead of Tuesday’s sentencing.

 “There is nothing to suggest that the two men entered Ethiopia with any intention other than conducting their legitimate work as journalists.
 The government chooses to interpret meeting with a terrorist organization as support of that group and therefore a terrorist act,” said Claire Beston with the human rights group.

 In a statement issued in September, Kontinent said that its journalists do not take sides or participate in any conflict and report under international rights regarding freedom of the press, which it believes should be upheld by any government.

-“In the name of the fight against terrorism, the government muzzles dissident and critical voices, thus abusing human rights and fundamental freedoms,” wrote the secretary general of Reporters without Borders, Jean-Francois Julliard.
+“In the name of the fight against terrorism, the government muzzles dissident and critical voices, thus abusing human rights and fundamental freedoms,” wrote the secretary general of Reporters with Borders, Jean-Francois Julliard.

 CNN’s Per Nyberg and Sarah Jones contributed to this report.